roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

 ![PC Boot](./img/graphic-card-teeth-mounted.jpg "PC Boot")
 <div class="image-title">Graphic Card Teeth Mounted</div>

 Gigabyte Aorus Master RTX 3070 requires two VGA cables to power it.
-Make sure your cables ends are firmly installed into the GPU and PSU.
-Otherwise, the GPU may be not found by motherboard.
+Make sure the ends of your cables are firmly installed into the GPU and PSU.
+Otherwise, the GPU may be not found by the motherboard.

 ![PC Boot](./img/gigabyte-aorus-master-rtx-3070-power-applied.jpg "PC Boot")
 <div class="image-title">Power applied to the graphic card</div>